-Top 20 stoner movies for your holiday weekend enjoyment
+Top 20 stoner movies: From "Reefer Madness" to "The Big Lebowski"

 “Spirited Away” (2001)

-Premise: Ten-year-old Chihiro Ogino and her family are in the process of moving to a new home when her father accidentally (and literally) sets the family on a path of discovery, horror and wonder containing an army of magical beasts, nightmare creatures and spirits.
+Premise: Ten-year-old Chihiro Ogino and her family are in the process of moving to a new home when her father accidentally (and literally) sets the family on a path of discovery, horror and wonder containing an army of magical beasts, nightmare-creatures and spirits.

-Why it’s worthy: You don’t have to be an anime fan to appreciate Japanese director Hayao Miyazaki’s breathtaking meditation on the mysteries of youth, spelled out here with some of the most fantastic, pleasing and grotesque images ever put on screen.
-This bonafide modern classic is another film that rewards multiple viewings over the course of years.
+Why it’s worthy: You don’t have to be an anime fan to appreciate Japanese director Hayao Miyazaki’s breathtaking treatise of the mysteries of youth, spelled out with some of the most fantastic, pleasing and grotesque images ever put on screen.
+This bonafide modern classic is another film that rewards multiple viewings over several years.

 “The Lord of the Rings” (trilogy) (2001-2003)